Reach Athletes Run Virtual Relay For Cancer Patients When COVID-19 Postpones Boston Marathon

 We are so proud of our Reach Athletes for maintaining their collective strength in a time of crisis, despite the personal challenges everyone now faces due to our new reality.
 From the moment the world changed and their race was postponed, this group made up their minds to send a message of resiliency and commitment to our cancer community.

-Ethan Michaud is Family Reach’s Peer-to-Peer Community Manager, overseeing and supporting all peer-to-peer and community-based fundraising efforts, especially the Reach Athletes program.
+Ethan Michaud oversees and supports all peer-to-peer and community-based fundraising efforts, especially the Reach Athletes program.
 A longtime runner and fitness enthusiast, he is excited about finding people who share his passion to bridge fitness and fundraising, dedicating their athletic pursuits to a greater cause.